 Article 2 of the Bond Act requires that the department use bond proceeds to reimburse the State Highway Account (highway account) and the Consolidated Toll Bridge Fund (toll bridge fund) for seismic retrofit expenditures incurred during fiscal years 1994-95 and 1995-96.
-The department's records show these expenditures totaled \$114 million, including \$103 million from the highway account and \$11 million from the toll bridge fund.
+The department's records show these expenditures totaled \$114 million-\$103 million from the highway account and \$11 million from the toll bridge fund.
 However, during the department's initial attempt to comply with the Article 2 requirement, the State Treasurer's Office raised the concern that reimbursing these past expenditures with bond proceeds could jeopardize the bonds' federal tax-exempt status.

-To address this issue, the department proposed that, rather than reimbursing the highway account and toll bridge fund directly, it would instead use bond proceeds to pay for future projects that would not otherwise be eligible for funding under the terms of the Bond Act.
-Specifically, the department proposed that \$103 million of the bond proceeds would be applied to state transportation projects, which would normally be funded with highway account funds, and that another \$11 million would be applied to projects, which would normally be paid for by the toll bridge fund.
+To address this issue, the department proposed that, rather than reimbursing the highway account and toll bridge fund directly, it instead would use bond proceeds to pay for future projects that otherwise would not be eligible for funding under the terms of the Bond Act.
+Specifically, the department proposed that \$103 million of the bond proceeds would be applied to state transportation projects that normally would be funded with highway account funds, and that an additional \$11 million would be applied to projects that normally would be paid for by the toll bridge fund.
 By paying for these projects with bond proceeds, the department would in effect reimburse the highway account and toll bridge funds for their earlier seismic retrofit expenditures.
-The State's bond counsel believed that the proposed plan would satisfy federal tax concerns.
+The State's bond counsel believed the proposal would satisfy federal tax concerns.

 According to the department, it needed to select projects scheduled for construction and completion within the term of the Bond Act in order to implement its proposed plan.
-Thus, on July 20, 2000, the department reported to the California Transportation Commission-the agency responsible for evaluating plans for transportation programs-that it had elected to use Bond Act proceeds to fund \$103 million in minor State Highway Operations and Protection Program (SHOPP) projects that would normally have been funded by the highway account.
-Appendix C shows that as of June 30, 2003, the department had reimbursed the highway account \$86.1 million by using Bond Act proceeds to pay for active SHOPP projects.
+Thus, on July 20, 2000, the department reported to the California Transportation Commission-the agency responsible for evaluating plans for transportation programs-that it had elected to use Bond Act proceeds to fund \$103 million in minor State Highway Operations and Protection Program (SHOPP) projects that normally would have been funded by the highway account.
+Appendix C shows that as of June 30, 2004, the department had reimbursed the highway account \$87.5 million by using Bond Act proceeds to pay for active SHOPP projects.

 The department also progressed with its plan to reimburse the toll bridge fund.
-The department stated it elected to finance three projects with bond proceeds that are normally paid for by the toll bridge fund.
+The department stated it elected to finance three projects with bond proceeds that normally are paid for by the toll bridge fund.
 The first project relates to the new Benicia-Martinez toll bridge, which the department estimates will cost \$9.6 million.
 The other two projects relate to the Vincent Thomas toll bridge and the San Diego-Coronado toll bridge for a cost of \$216,200 and \$36,000, respectively.
-As of June 30, 2003, the department had reimbursed the toll bridge fund \$3.6 million.
+As of June 30, 2004, the department had reimbursed the toll bridge fund \$8.2 million.